Skip to content

 Never put secrets in manifest.yml.
 Set them via cf set-env:

-# API Key for simple auth (Phase 1)
+# API key for simple auth

-cf set-env arc1-mcp-server ARC1_API_KEY "your-secure-api-key"
+cf set-env arc1-mcp-server ARC1_API_KEYS "your-secure-api-key:admin"

 # OR OAuth/OIDC validation (Phase 2) — recommended